MongoDB, Inc.

 Adverse macroeconomic conditions include slower or negative economic growth and higher inflation.
 While the impact of these macroeconomic conditions on our business, results of operations and financial position remain uncertain over the long term, we expect to experience macroeconomic headwinds on growth rate for our existing Atlas applications in the short term.

 We continue to monitor the developments of the macroeconomic environment and the geopolitical landscape.
 As these factors develop and we evaluate their impact on our business, we may adjust our business practices accordingly.
-For further discussion of the potential impacts of these factors on our business, operating results, and financial condition, see the section titled “Risk Factors” included in Part I, Item 1A of this Form 10-K. Other factors affecting our performance are discussed below.
+For further discussion of the potential impacts of these factors on our business, operating results, and financial condition, see the section titled “Risk Factors” included in Part II, Item 1A of this Quarterly Report on Form 10-Q. Other factors affecting our performance are discussed below.

 Share Repurchase Program

 In February 2025, the Company’s Board of Directors authorized a program to repurchase up to $200.0 million of the Company’s common stock.
 In June 2025, the Company’s Board of Directors authorized an additional $800.0 million in repurchases under the Share Repurchase Program, bringing the aggregate authorized repurchase amount to $1.0 billion.
-During the year ended January 31, 2026, the Company repurchased 1,576,109 shares of common stock for $400.3 million.
-The average price per share for the year ended January 31, 2026 was $306.87.
-All repurchases were made in open market transactions and recorded in treasury stock.
-As of January 31, 2026, our total remaining authorization under our stock repurchase plan is $599.7 million.
+During the three months ended April 30, 2026, the Company repurchased 358,216 shares of common stock for $100.0 million.
+The average price per share for the three months ended April 30, 2026 was $285.25.
+All repurchases of common stock were made in open market transactions and recorded in treasury stock.
+As of April 30, 2026, the total remaining authorization under the Share Repurchase Program is $499.7 million.

 The timing and amount of any repurchases will be determined by management based on an evaluation of market conditions and other factors.
 The program does not obligate us to acquire any particular amount of common stock, and the repurchase program may be suspended or discontinued at any time at our discretion.